USS Greer: 1919 to 1941

 Greer's shake down took her to Azores, from which she rendezvoused with George Washington, carrying President Woodrow Wilson home from the Versailles Peace Conference, and escorted her to the United States.
 After exercises in coastal waters, Greer was assigned to Trepassey Bay, Newfoundland, for duties during a transatlantic flight by four Navy seaplanes, one of which, NC-4, safely completed the historic undertaking.
 After further training exercises and a European cruise, Greer was assigned to the Pacific Fleet, reaching San Francisco 18 November 1919.

 Six months' duty with the Pacific Fleet terminated 25 March 1920, when Greer sailed to join the Asiatic Fleet.
 After standing by off Shanghai to protect American lives and property during riots there in May, Greer sailed to Port Arthur and Dairen on intelligence missions and returned to Cavite, Philippines, for fleet exercises.
 The destroyer returned to San Francisco 29 September 1921 via Guam, Midway, and Pearl Harbor.
 Greer decommissioned at San Diego 22 June 1922, and was placed in reserve.

-Greer recommissioned 31 March 1930, Commander J. W. Bunkley in command.
+Greer recommissioned 31 March 1930.
 Operating with the Battle Fleet, she participated in a variety of exercises along the coast from Alaska to Panama, with an occasional voyage to Hawaii.
 Transferred to the Scouting Fleet 1 February 1931, she cruised off Panama, Haiti, and Cuba before being attached to the Rotating Reserve from August 1933 to February 1934.
 Training exercises, battle practice, and plane guard duty filled Greer's peacetime routine for the next 2 years.
 She sailed for the East Coast and duty with the Training Squadron 3 June 1936.
 After conducting Naval Reserve cruises throughout that summer, Greer sailed for the Philadelphia Navy Yard 28 September and decommissioned there 13 January 1937.

-As war swept across Europe, Greer recommissioned 4 October 1939, Commander J. J. Mahoney in command, and joined Destroyer Division 61 as flagship.
+As war swept across Europe, Greer recommissioned 4 October 1939 and joined Destroyer Division 61 as flagship.
 After patrolling the East Coast and Caribbean, Greer joined the Neutrality Patrol in February 1940.
 Detached from this duty 5 October, the destroyer patrolled the Caribbean that winter.
 She joined other American ships on operations in the North Atlantic early in 1941, out of Reykjavík, Iceland, and NS Argentia, Newfoundland.
 United States ships, as non-belligerents, could not attack Axis submarines; but, as the German High Command stepped up the pace of the war through the summer of 1941, Greer found herself involved in an incident which brought America's entry into the war nearer.